crdschurch/crossroads-phoenix/README.md

 This is environment specific, please visit [https://nodejs.org/en/](https://nodejs.org/en/) for instructions on installing on your operating system.

 ## Install elixir dependencies
 Once your environment is setup, you can run `mix deps.get` from the root of the project to retrieve all the project dependenices.
-This is an [umbrella application](http://elixir-lang.org/getting-started/mix-otp/dependencies-and-umbrella-apps.html#umbrella-projects) so running `mix deps.get` in the root of the project will fetch dependencies for all of the apps in the [apps directory](./apps).
+Then navigate into the folder of the sub project you want to work on and run `mix deps.get`.
 Each application has it's own [mix file](http://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html) that describes it's own dependencies and running `mix deps.get` from the root of that app will only fetch the dependencies for that app.

 ## Install nodejs dependencies
 The only application that needs npm dependencies is the phoenix app located in [apps/crossroads-interface]('apps/crossroads_interface').
 So you will run `npm i` while inside that directory.